espoelstra/chrome-linux-dev-station/README.md

 ### Steps

-1. To open Secure Shell as a window, open the Launcher fully (hit the Search key and the ^ to expand it), then locate the Secure Shell icon and right click and where it says "New tab" hit the arrow and select "New window".
+1. To open Secure Shell as a window, open the Launcher fully (hit the Search key and the ^ to expand it), then locate the Secure Shell icon and right click (two finger click or press and hold on a touchscreen) and where it says "New tab" hit the arrow and select "New window".
 2. Now launch Secure Shell and add a new entry by filling in the fields at the bottom.
-    * You will want to use the username that was created in your VM, it matches the part of your email address before the @whateverdomain.com portion.
+    * You will want to use the username that was created in your VM, it matches the part of your email address before the @gmail.com portion (or @whateverdomain.com if you use GSuite).
     * For the hostname it should be penguin.linux.test unless you've done some advanced changes.
     * You can leave the port empty as it defaults to 22 which is the normal SSH port.
     * In the "SSH relay server options" add '--ssh-agent=gsc'